 Increasing accessibility is our main objective.
 Let us help you design and build a new accessible awareness for your existing home that will enhance it's current market value while it appeals to all generations.
 During an in home assessment, we will listen and observe carefully to identify the full range of needs of the client, incorporate a wide range of assessment protocols to guide the assessment process to address individual needs, and practice sensitivity toward the client as we discuss possible changes to their home.
 Our aging in place services can show you how an accessible route can give you access to any part of your home no matter what your mobility situation is or will become.
 We show our customers how to be healthy, independent, and safe.
 We also offer home automation services like remote controlled automatic doors and WiFi controlled light switches for the physically impaired.
 For obvious reasons, the bathroom and kitchen are the rooms most affected by a lack of accessibility concerning disabilities when aging in place is a concern.

-We are able to handle any remodeling project, and focus on collaborative client centered solutions.
-As accessibility specialists we are not afraid to think outside of the box for solutions that meet our client's needs to keep them safe within their home.
-We are a company with extensive experience in physical and occupational therapy as well as construction, remodeling, and design.
-Services we offer include: individualized assessments, architectural design, interior design, accessible remodeling & construction, wheelchair lifts & ramps, stair lifts, residential/commercial elevators, ceiling transfer lifts, and other simple solutions such as grab bar & railing installations.Home modifications, accessibility products, and barrier-free design will greatly promote the independence and functional ability of physically challenged and aging in place individuals.
+T-Square Company is ready and able to handle any remodeling project.
+We focus on collaborative client centered solutions.
+As accessibility specialists, we are not afraid to think outside the box to find solutions that meet our client's personal needs.
+Our goal is keeping them safe within their home.
+We are a company with extensive experience in the needs of physical and occupational therapy as well as construction, remodeling, and design.
+Services offered include: individualized assessments, architectural design, interior design, accessible remodeling & construction, wheelchair lifts & ramps, stair lifts, residential/commercial elevators, ceiling transfer lifts, as well as simple solutions such as grab bar & railing installations.Home modifications, accessibility products, and barrier-free design will greatly promote the independence and functional ability of physically challenged and aging in place individuals.

 Universal Design/Build Remodeling Ideas

-This adequately sized universal design shower above has wood blocking installed within the walls for a future folding seat and grab bars to be mounted in the future at the appropriate time of need.
+Above, the adequately sized universal design shower has wood blocking installed behind the finished walls for a folding seat and grab bars.
+These components can be mounted in the future at the appropriate time of personal need.
 The low threshold shower entrance accommodates all users and is capable of receiving a future matching ramp for roll in access.
 The lever operated shower controls are within a 48 inch height off the finished floor and graspable by all.
-The dual shower heads are definitely user specific with an adjustable mast and fixed head with diverting controller.
+Dual shower heads are definitely user specific with an adjustable mast and fixed head with diverting controller.
 The shower entrance door has a 32 inch clearance when fully open to accommodate a walker.
 There is adequate spacial and task lighting for showering.
 The floors both in the shower and connecting bath floor have an adequate nonskid surface rating.

 Aging In Place Is About Personal Accessibility